 Leica X2 versus Fujifilm X100S

 The Leica X2 and the Fujifilm X100S are two digital cameras that were revealed to the public, respectively, in May 2012 and January 2013.
 Both the X2 and the X100S are fixed lens compact cameras that are equipped with an APS-C sensor.
 The Leica has a resolution of 16.1 megapixel, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica X2 and the Fujifilm X100S is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X2 – represents 100 percent across all the size and weight measures).